joaomrbaltazar/PROPAN/Publications/ReadMe.md

 J. Baltazar, J.A.C.
 Falcão de Campos, J. Bosschers.
 A Study on the Accuracy of Low and Higher Order BEM in Three-Dimensional Potential Flows Past Ellipsoids.
 Proceedings of the 5th International Conference on Boundary Element Techniques, Lisbon, Portugal, 2004. https://www.researchgate.net/publication/268686095_A_Study_on_the_Accuracy_of_Low_and_Higher_Order_BEM_in_Three-Dimensional_Potential_Flows_Past_Ellipsoids

-G. Vaz, J. Bosschers, J.A.C.
+G.B.
+Vaz, J. Bosschers, J.A.C.
 Falcão de Campos.
 Unsteady Effects in 2D Modelling of Partial Cavitation Using BEM.
 Métodos Computacionais em Engenharia, Lisboa, Portugal, 2004.

 G.B.
 Vaz, J. Bosschers, J.A.C.
 Falcão de Campos.
 Two-Dimensional Modelling of Partial Cavitation with BEM.
 Analysis of Several Models.
 Proceedings of the Fifth International Symposium on Cavitation (CAV2003).
 Osaka, Japan, 2003.